How To Get Rid Of Pool Algae (Green Pool Water)

 3. Black Algae

 This algae looks like little dark black spots on your swimming pool wall.
 If you've ever had yellow algae in your swimming pool and thought that it was tough, think again.
 What makes black algae so hard to get rid of is its strong defence mechanisms and strong roots.
 The part that you can see has a protective layer and the roots are strong, growing deep into the plaster of your pool walls.
 To kill it, you will need a strong pool brush and lots of shock (chlorine and acid).
-Specific chemicals, such as Black Spot Remover, are extremely concentrated and handy for removing black algae.
+Specific chemicals, such as the Water TechniX Black Spot Remover, are extremely concentrated and handy for removing black algae.

 Why Do I Have Green Pool Water?